bluewingtitan/fastcloud/README.md

 4. npm start
 5. Have fun

-Setup your nginx or whatever to point to it, running at port 33658.
+Setup your reverse proxy (nginx or whatever) to point to it, running at port 33658.

 # Reset FastCloud